Master of Divinity/Master of Ministry (M.Div./M.Min.)

 Emphases that Match Student Interests

-Beyond required courses, our residential M.Div./M.Min. program provides students the opportunity to pursue specific interests by declaring a ministry emphasis and choice of internship.
+Beyond required courses, our M.Div./M.Min. program provides students the opportunity to pursue specific interests by declaring a ministry emphasis and choice of internship.
 These emphases are:

 - Entrepreneurial Ministry, provides a foundation, content, plus a cohort group to help those individuals called to entrepreneurial forms of ministry, including the launch of that ministry before program’s conclusion.